kalessil/phpinspectionsea/docs/control-flow.md

 ### Throw \Exception instance

-Since generic exceptions are not helpful when maintain and debugging PHP-application, we would suggest using more specific [SPL exceptions](https://secure.php.net/manual/en/spl.exceptions.php).
+Since generic exceptions are not helpful when maintaining and debugging PHP-application, we would suggest using more specific [SPL exceptions](https://secure.php.net/manual/en/spl.exceptions.php).

 ### Exception is thrown without a message

-Informative and reasonably detailed exceptions messages are saving lots of debugging time, hence we spot places where exception message are not provided at all.
+Informative and reasonably detailed exception message saves debugging time a lot, hence we spot places where exception messages are not provided at all.

-In case of well-structured domains, exception classes naming can be speaking as well.
+In case of well-structured domains, exception classes naming can be speaking itself.
 A couple ideas about raising them Php Inspections (EA Extended) friendly way:

 ```php